gantrol/Bing-Chat-Saver/README.md

 - [Chrome Store](https://chrome.google.com/webstore/detail/bing-chat-saver/ficbllnhlgldegblbimkeldcdhfjppkg?hl=en) for stable version.
 - Go to release for latest version, download `.zip` and load unpacked at `edge://extensions/` .
 As the bing saying, you can reference [this acticle](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612#:~:text=How%20to%20install%20Chrome%20extensions%20manually%20from%20GitHub,navivigate%20to%20the%20folder%20you%20downloaded%20from%20GitHub)
-- Edge store download is coming soon.
+- Edge store download is ...

-## Main TODO
+## TODO

-1. reload chat with JSON
-3. auto cache the history session
+1. auto cache the history session

 Others: [bing-search-saver broad](https://github.com/users/gantrol/projects/5)